Hello, my name is Adam Pippin. I'm an IT professional and overall handy guy living in Regina, SK.

 I've spent the last decade consciously and constantly focusing on growing as both a person and a professional.
 Constantly seeking out new and interesting problems to tackle, I've managed to expose myself to a variety of people, situations, and technologies that have given me some fairly exclusive opportunities to really develop my skillset and myself.

-And one time I came in to work and literally defused a bomb.
+And one time I came in to work and defused a bomb.

-I've been at my current employer—an advertising agency—for nearly 5 years now.
+I've been at my current employer—an advertising agency—for a little over 5 years now.
 “Advertising Agency” doesn't really do it justice.
-In the past five years I've put together my share of brochure websites and eCommerce solutions, but I've also been tasked with things like creating a GIS lookup tool that runs on a coffee table, pulling out my soldering iron and trying to add networking capabilities to a Chinese wireless transmitter, managing nearly one million dollars per year in digital advertising spend, and mentoring other employees.
+In the past five years I've put together my share of brochure websites and eCommerce solutions, but I've also been tasked with things like creating a GIS lookup tool that runs on a coffee table, pulling out my soldering iron and trying to add networking capabilities to a Chinese-import wireless transmitter, managing nearly one million dollars per year in digital advertising spend, using computer vision to simulate physics on patron drawings, and developing custom device drivers based off of 190 page integrators' manuals.

 Prior to this opportunity, I put my time in contracting (and performing all the tasks that go along with that—client and partner management, book keeping, etc) and worked at a small website development company.